Osteoporosis travel insurance

 If you have osteoporosis, you will be used to taking care as you go about your life, but it’s still worth getting your GP’s input on your travel plans before making any bookings.
-They will be able to tell you if they think your trip is suitable for you, if there are any extra precautions you may need to take and if there are any activities in particular that you should avoid.
+They will be able to tell you if they think your trip is suitable for you if there are any extra precautions you may need to take and if there are any activities in particular that you should avoid.
 Your GP will also supply you with extra osteoporosis medication to cover your trip if you need it, and they can give you a doctor’s letter giving you permission to carry it, which is very important for some destinations.

 If you haven’t yet decided what kind of holiday you might like to take, keep accessibility and convenience in mind when weighing up your options.
 It won’t help you to have to transport heavy bags yourself, or to stay somewhere with lots of hills or stairs, for example.
-A coach trip can be a good way to travel for people with osteoporosis; not only will you have help with your luggage, you will be taken right up to the doorstep of each place you’re staying.
+A coach trip can be a good way to travel for people with osteoporosis; not only will you have help with your luggage, but you will also be taken right up to the doorstep of each place you’re staying.

 Make sure you have the appropriate gear to take away with you; a lightweight, easily-manoeuvrable case and sensible footwear with good grip are essential.
 Your shoes should be as comfortable and non-slip as possible.
 If you buy new ones, take some time to wear them in before you go, just so you’re used to the way they feel.
-If you’re jetting off somewhere with a pool, deck or other potentially slippery surface, you might want to get some waterproof shoes.
+If you’re jetting off somewhere with a pool, deck or other potentially slippery surfaces, you might want to get some waterproof shoes.

 When flying or on long road journeys, try to move around often to avoid stiff joints and aching muscles.
 Travelling by sea can be tricky; take extra care moving around the ship and make sure you are secure in your seat, especially on rough seas.

 When you arrive, take a minute to check your accommodation for trip hazards, like loose electrical cords and/or rugs and mats.
-It’s a good idea to store your luggage off the floor too, if you can.
+It’s a good idea to store your luggage off the floor too if you can.